 Credit risk is the risk of potential loss to the Company if a counter party to a financial instrument fails to meet its contractual obligations.
-The Company is not exposed to any material credit risk.
+Management does not believe that the Company is exposed to any material credit risk.

 Foreign currency risk